fenetikm/falcon/README.md

 # Falcon

-If you want a few less colours (not a rainbow), a bit more grey, a super dark blue background and only a smattering of green, you want Falcon!
+If you want a few less colours, a bit more gray, a super dark blue background and only a smattering of green, you want Falcon!

+Furthermore, falcon doesn't include any magenta (replaced with orange in the terminal) so that you can then use it _super_ sparingly to cut through the noise where appropriate e.g. for the prompt (see the screenshots below for an example)

 Coverage:

 * Vim / Neovim
 * Vim plugins:
   * Ale